phsheth/datacamp/README.md

-# Introduction to TensorFlow API on Python
+# Introduction to TensorFlow API in Python

 ## Chapter 1 - Understanding Basics of TensorFlow
    * Lesson 1.1 - Introduction to constants and variables